 3.)
 Add Python to environmental variables

 The last (optional) step in the installation process is to add Python Path to the System Environment variables.
 This step is done to access Python through the command line.
-In case we have tick marked the option of Add to Path then this step is not to be followed then you can avoid this step.
+In case we have tick marked the option of Add to Path, then this step is not to be followed; you can avoid this step.
 Else, this step is done manually as follows.

 And then click on the “Environment Variables” button.